rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 Image source: [https://docs.citrix.com/en-us/netscaler/12-1/upgrade-downgrade-netscaler-appliance/upgrade-downgrade-HA-pair.html](https://docs.citrix.com/en-us/netscaler/12-1/upgrade-downgrade-netscaler-appliance/upgrade-downgrade-HA-pair.html)

-1. Log on to primary appliance, which is currently secondary and follow the preceding step 4 to 9 from the Upgrading the secondary appliance section.
+1. Log in to primary appliance, which is currently secondary, and follow steps 4 to 9 from the "Upgrade the secondary appliance" section.

 2. Run the following command to display the state of the appliance.
 The output should indicate that the appliance is the primary node and that the status